Jkutkut/Xun-GuiTos/README.md

 ### v0.2:
 - v0.2.5:
     - Minor fixes to UI.
-    - Getting ready for NODERED and new OS (raspberry).
+    - Getting ready for NodeRed and new OS (raspberry).
 - v0.2.4: Root menu:
     - rootMenu:
         - Features defined.
         - UI design.
     - DB-logic.uxf mayor modification:
-        - Now tables not implemented (yet) apear as theorical.
+        - Now tables not implemented (yet) apear as theoretical.
         - FieldTypes now apear on diagram.
-        - New fileds on Players, Mission => *new Tables*.
+        - New fields on Players, Mission => *new Tables*.
     - Opinion table created
 - v0.2.3: Data base and menus integration:
     - Mayor upgrade of the common.js file: